Hawaii couple charged with stealing IDs of dead Texas kids | News Channel 3-12

 Walter Glenn Primrose and Gwynn Darle Morrison, both in their late 60s, who allegedly lived for decades under the names Bobby Edward Fort and Julie Lyn Montague, respectively, were arrested Friday in Kapolei on the island of Oahu.

-Prosecutors are seeking to have the couple held without bail, which could indicate the case is about more than defrauding the government to obtain drivers’ licenses, passports and Defense Department credentials.
-The documents led to Primrose getting secret security clearance with the U.S. Coast Guard and as a defense contractor.
+Prosecutors are seeking to have the couple held without bail, which could indicate the case is about more than fraudulently obtaining drivers’ licenses, passports and Defense Department credentials.
+Those documents helped Primrose get secret security clearance with the U.S. Coast Guard and as a defense contractor.

 Old photos show the couple wearing uniforms of the KGB, the former Russian spy agency, Assistant U.S. Attorney Thomas Muehleck said.
 Faded Polaroids of each in uniform were included in the motion to have them held.